 There, however, is a common feature to both approaches.
-It is the need for an experienced accessibility evaluator who understands the specific set barriers that people with disabilities face and how to address them.
+It is a need for an experienced accessibility evaluator who understands the specific set of barriers that people with disabilities face and how to address them.

 1. Do you want to know more about web compliance?

 If you want to learn and know more about compliance skills, you might consider taking an online course on accessibility through Interaction Design Foundations.
 Rather than just learning UX and user experience, it is always worth it and better to take online classes for user interfaces.

 You can use accessibility-checking software to determine if your website is accessible.
 Our accessibility checker window reveals the URL inspection results.